abraham5059/-Basic-Analytics_Practice/README.md

   <img width="1545" height="762" alt="Automatic Import into Tableau" src="https://github.com/user-attachments/assets/379815bc-27e7-4961-9639-f086e74c57a1" />

-- 2nd, we then proceed with Tableau Public's visualization tools by using KPI's to determine the data's story and relative information we need to conduct a basic analysis.
+- 2nd, we then proceed with Tableau Public's visualization tools by using KPI's to determine the data's story and relative information we need to conduct a basic analysis in the form of a dashboard.